 Bushido II Trail Running Shoe - Men's by La Sportiva

-Designed for serious runners taking on technical terrain, the La Sportiva Bushido II Trail Running shoe is the winner of the coveted Editor's Choice award from Trail Runner magazine for 2019.
-This newest iteration aligns with the mentality of -- improve it, but don't mess with what makes it loved.
+Designed for serious runners taking on technical terrain, the La Sportiva Bushido II Trail Running shoe has enjoyed general praise and garnered industry accolades for a reason.
+This newest iteration respects that, aligning with the mentality of "improve it, but don't mess with what makes it loved."
 You can expect the same low-volume performance fit, same drop, same low weight, same snug fit, and same outsole rubber and lug pattern.
 This outsole and aggressive lug pattern provide you with excellent traction across both wet and dry surfaces when you're running fast on steep mountain terrain.
 The most noticeable update to the Bushido is the midsole construction.
 La Sportiva added their proprietary LaSpEVA in an effort to create a more responsive and springier ride to keep you comfortable through longer distances.
 Additionally, the upper has been updated with a more breathable mesh fabric that still retains the same durability of its predecessor so you can confidently tackle rugged terrain through the mountains.
 Finally, in an effort to avoid pinching, the toe guard has been redesigned.
 Rubber extends over the toe box for bomber protection on those technical trails you'll be running while the strip of synthetic material that used to reside on the perimeter of the toe box has been removed to avoid pressure points to keep you comfortable through the miles.

 Options, sizes, colors available on Backcountry

 La Sportiva Bushido II Trail Running Shoe - Men's